Guidelines for traveling to Northeastern Campuses located in Canada

 The information on this website is intended to help you make necessary arrangements for your travel to Northeastern.
 Please read carefully the below information and check back regularly to make informed travel plans.
 As always, we are available to answer your questions and provide comprehensive advice and information on resources that may be helpful to you.
 For additional support, email us at:

 [email protected] – for assistance with issuing travel letters and screening travel documents.

 [email protected] – to register travel plans and for assistance during travel.
 If you need immediate assistance while traveling, call +1.857.214.5332 (for international assistance) or +1.617.373.2121 (if you need the assistance at a U.S. Port of Entry).

 Traveling to Canada

 Northeastern students are authorized to enter Canada as the Vancouver and Toronto campuses are considered approved designated learning institutions (DLI) by the Canadian government to continue operations during the COVID-19 pandemic.
 At this time, non-essential travel to Canada is prohibited.
 Please review the current provincial guidance to confirm current status of campus operations.
-For FAQ and updates regarding travel restrictions for Fall 2021 students, please see the OGSCanada Covid 19 FAQ page
+For FAQ and updates regarding travel restrictions for students arriving Fall 2021 or Winter 2022, please see the OGSCanada Covid 19 FAQ page

 Note: Actual entry into Canada is up to the determination of a government representative at the time and place of entry, based on information provided by the traveler.
 Following the guidelines provided on this page in no way guarantees entry.